Sandeep-Bansal1/Sandeep-Bansal1/README.md

 ### Hi there 👋

-- 💥 AWS Data Engineer @ Cognizant
+- 💥 Data Scientist at CNN
 - 💻 Self-Taught Certified AWS, Tableau & CompTIA.
 - 🌟 Featured in CompTIA Newsletter: From Healthcare to Data Science.
 - 📚 Member of Phi Kappa Phi: Top 10% in academic standing.